boazsegev/iodine/README.md

 If you have the development headers but still can't compile the Iodine extension, [open an issue](https://github.com/boazsegev/iodine/issues) with any messages you're getting and I be happy to look into it.

 ## Mr. Sandman, write me a server

+Girls love flowers, or so my ex used to keep telling me... but I think code is the way to really show that something is hot.
+I mean, look at this short and sweet echo server - it's so elegant I could cry:

 ```ruby